Description of Figure/Doll

 Reading Level: 5.10

-As an Tsimshian Indian, salmon fishing has always been important to my family.
+As a member of the Tsimshian Indian tribe, salmon fishing has always been important to me and my family.
 In fact, my friends call me “Fish.”
 We live near Ketchikan, Alaska, which is known as the “Salmon Capital of the World.”

 Last week when I was fishing in a nearby stream, I started thinking about what it must be like to be a salmon fish.
 Next thing you know, I fell asleep.
-I dreamt that one of the salmon starting telling me his life’s story.
+I dreamt that a salmon fish started telling me his life’s story.
 This is what he said:

 You must remember that I was not alone on this journey.
 Thousands of other salmon kept me company.
 When we finally reached the Pacific Ocean and the Bering Sea, we knew that we would spend time in the ocean swimming, eating, and growing.
 Danger was everywhere because we were constantly hunted by seals, whales and fishermen.